How to Manage Pests

 Caneberry plants consist of perennial crowns and root systems and biennial vegetative shoots, or canes.
 The vegetative shoots of caneberries are referred to as primocanes and the flowering and fruiting canes are referred to as floricanes.
 Normally, these stages of cane are separated by one growing season; however, more contemporary varieties of caneberries grow vegetatively and flower and fruit in one year.
 These newer varieties are known as primocane-fruiting cultivars.
-In addition, in many areas of California caneberries may not pass through clearly evident growth stages because of the lack of a winter dormant period; they just progress from vegetative stages into reproductive growth.
+In addition, in many areas of California caneberries may not pass through visually distinct growth stages because of the lack of a winter dormant period; they just progress from vegetative stages into reproductive growth.

 Regardless of the age of the cane, once flowering begins, productive caneberry cultivars can be managed for an extended harvest on primocanes or floricanes if care is taken to manage the cane canopy, foliage, flowers, and fruits with pruning, fertility, and pest management to protect them from mites, insects, and diseases.
 Careful irrigation management is also important so that plants are not stressed during critical flower and fruit development periods.
-Crowns and underground portions of caneberries can be susceptible to soilborne bacterial and fungal diseases.
+Crowns and underground portions of caneberries can be susceptible to soilborne fungal diseases.
 In areas where drainage is limited or slow, both types of caneberries are routinely planted on raised beds to minimize disease.

 Caneberry plantings can last many years, but current intensive management systems emphasize primocane fruiting cultivars planted at relatively high density that are only harvested for 1 to 2 years before the planting is replaced.
 While more management intensive, this production system allows more control over harvest season, yield, and fruit quality.

-The initial primocanes that emerge from the crown or root shoot grow vegetatively for a period of time that varies from several weeks to a whole year or season.
+The initial primocanes that emerge from the crown or root grow vegetatively for a period of time that varies from several weeks to a whole year or season.
 They eventually convert to a reproductive growth period, usually following a winter-chilling period.
 Flowering then begins on terminals and laterals of the canes and they are referred to as floricanes.
-The period between the development of primocanes and floricanes may be a clearly differentiated period that includes chilling and defoliation, as with summer-bearing or floricane-fruiting raspberries.
-Or in the absence of chilling requirements, the plants may fruit on the end of primocanes in fall-bearing, everbearing, or primocane-fruiting raspberries.
+The period between the development of primocanes and floricanes may be a clearly differentiated period that includes chilling and defoliation as with summer-bearing or floricane-fruiting raspberries.
+In the absence of chilling requirements, the plants may fruit on the end of primocanes in fall-bearing, everbearing, or primocane-fruiting raspberries.

 The primocane-fruiting trait allows more flexible cropping options: only primocane fruit is harvested, or only floricane fruit is harvested, or both types are harvested, depending upon the cropping system and growing conditions.
 In a cropping system where only primocane fruit is harvested, the plants are mowed to the ground each season and fruit is harvested on the ends of the primocanes the following fall.